 Flat Fees and Retainers

-- Collecting a retainer or
+- Pay a retainer

-- Working on a flat fee
+- Pay a flat fee

-- Filing fees
+- Filing fee

 - Costs of getting copies of medical records